edgelesssys/contrast/docs/docs/basics/security-benefits.md

 ### Threats and mitigations

-The container root file system with integrity protection is designed to mitigate risks from disk attacks.
-Additionally, the container has no writeable disk partition mounted, hence, data is only stored in-memory and never disclosed to disk.

-Risks from network attacks are mitigated by having [authenticated, end-to-end encrypted channels](../components/service-mesh.md).
-An [attestation protocol](../architecture/attestation.md) helps protect the boot sequence.
-[Runtime policies](../architecture/attestation.md) verify the runtime environment configuration read from the Kubernetes control plane.
+Contrast shields a workload from the aforementioned threats with three main components:

+1. The [runtime environment](../components/runtime.md) safeguards against the physical memory and disk attack surface.
+2. The [runtime policies](../components/policies.md) safeguard against the Kubernetes control plane and container runtime attack surface.
+3. The [service mesh](../component/service-mesh.md) safeguards against the network attack surface.

-The following tables describe the threats and mitigations:
+The following tables describe concrete threats and how they are mitigated in Contrast grouped by these categories:

 * Attacks on the confidential container environment
 * Attacks on the attestation service
 * Attacks on workloads

 #### Attacks on the confidential container environment